TheAhsanFarabi/Named-Entity-Recognition/README.md

 2. **Open your web browser** and navigate to `http://127.0.0.1:5000/`.

-3. **Enter text** in the textarea and click "Analyze" to see the recognized entities.
+3. **Enter text** in the text area and click "Analyze" to see the recognized entities.

 ## Technologies